Hebron High School (Indiana)

-Hebron High School is a four-star public high school located in Hebron, Indiana, U.S.A.
+Hebron High School is a four-star public high school located in Hebron, Indiana.
 The school is operated by the MSD of Boone Township, also known as Hebron Schools.
-As of the 2018–2019 school year, there were 375 students enrolled.
+As of the 2023–24 school year, there were 339 students enrolled.
 The student:faculty ratio is approximately 10:1.

 Athletics

 Hebron High school's team name is the Hawks.
 They operate within the Porter County Conference.